scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       powerOnDrag="data/rocket/powerOnDragCurve.csv",
    )

-..
-Maybe talking about every input is exagerating

 As stated in [RocketPy architecture], a fundamental input of the rocket is its motor, an object of the Motor class that must be previously defined.
 Some inputs are fairly simple inputs that can be easily obtained with a CAD model of the rocket such as radius, mass, and moment of inertia in two different directions.
 The 'distace' inputs are relative to center of mass, and define the position of the motor nozzle and the center of mass of the motor propellant.
-The *powerOffDrag* and *powerOnDrag* receive .csv curves that represents the drag coefficient as a function of rocket speed for the case where the motor off and other for motor still burning, respectvely.
+The *powerOffDrag* and *powerOnDrag* receive .csv data that represents the drag coefficient as a function of rocket speed for the case where the motor off and other for motor still burning, respectvely.

 ..
+Revisor1: Nao colocaria a parte abaixo, me parece algo mais apr aum manual d RocketPy
+..
 The calculations made in the class consider, as the geometrical reference, the center of mass of the rocket.
 ..
 Thus, all parts of the rocket must be defined considering its distace to the rockets CM

-Using only the class constructor for the definition of the rocket object leads to an unfineshed rocket.
-One large tube of a certain diameter, with its center of mass positioned at a specific point along the axis of this tube, and a motor at the end would be used in the simulation if left like that.
-A few more important aspects should then be defined, these are called *Aerodynamic surfaces*.
+At this point, the simulation would run a rocket with a tube of a certain diameter, with its center of mass specified and a motor at its end.
+For an better simulation, a few more important aspects should then be defined, called *Aerodynamic surfaces*.
 Three of then are accepted in the code, these being the nosecone, fins, and tail.
 They can be simply added to the code via the following methods:

 ..
 TODO: example image of a nosecone, fin and tail???
+..
+Rvisor1: Por mim nao coloca nenhum

 .. code-block:: python